 I needed to know I could do that correctly, every time, regardless of the weather or my how many people were in my audience.

 Lucky for us, the Graco Contender came onto the market and into our lives when I needed it most.
-My youngest daughter is almost 6 and still has some growing room in her Contender!
-We’ve taken it on two different trips now; because it’s so lightweight and easy to install with a seat belt, it’s become my favorite travel seat ever.
+We took that Contender on many a trip before my kiddo outgrew it because it’s so lightweight and easy to install with a seat belt, it became my favorite travel seat ever.

 Getting Around The Airport With A Car Seat

-The GoGo Kidz Travelmate has been my saving grace through all of these trips.
-There are additional great car seat travel cart choices on the market now, but when we started travelling with kids, GoGo Kidz was the only option so it’s an old friend now.
+The GoGo Kidz Travelmate was my saving grace through all of these trips but families with more than one car seat to haul can use a luggage cart.
+There are additional great car seat travel cart choices on the market now, but when we started traveling with kids, GoGo Kidz was the only option so it became an old friend pretty quickly.

 When our family expanded to include two Littles, travel became an even bigger challenge.
 For a while, we just didn’t go anywhere but as our littlest Little grew, we started taking trips again.
 A combination of the GoGo Kidz Travelmate to wheel one car seat plus putting the second car seat on the stroller got us through the airports.